Common Braising Mistakes & How to Avoid Them

 You spent top dollar for tenderloin at the Fresh Market.
 "What a great meat to make beef bourguignon," you thought.

-Now, it's four hours later, it smells heavenly, but you can barely cut into the meat.
-Congratulations, you have managed to turn one of the most tender cuts of beef in the world into an inedible, gray puck.
+Now, it's four hours later, and it smells heavenly, but you can barely cut into the meat.
+So congratulations, you have managed to turn one of the most tender cuts of beef in the world into an inedible, gray puck.

 The Fix: Use the Right Cut of Meat

-Save your expensive, tender cuts of meat for a quick sauté, grill or a roast.
+Save your expensive, tender cuts of meat for a quick sauté, grill, or roast.
 The beauty of a braise is that you can take the cheapest, toughest and grisliest cuts of meat and, with low, slow, moist cooking, transform them into achingly tender and flavorful fare.

 This is the true genius of the French - taking the "trash" and turning it into gold.
-What other culture could take organ meats and elevate them so they are de rigueur at State Dinners?
+What other culture could elevate organ meats, so they are de rigueur at State Dinners?

 Mistake #3a: I'm Using the Right Cut, but the Meat is Still Tough

-You've browned your meat, you’re using the right cut and flavorful liquid, and your meat is still tough.
+You've browned your meat, using the proper cut and flavorful liquid, and your meat is still tough.
 It's four hours later.
 It smells good, but the meat is still gristly.

 Mistake #3b: My Braising Liquid is Gone!

-You've browned your meat, you’re using the right cut and flavorful liquid.
-It’s four hours later, you open the lid, and your liquid is gone.
+You've browned your meat using the right cut and flavorful liquid.
+Then, four hours later, you open the lid, and your liquid is gone.
 All that's left is scorched goo on the bottom of the pan where the liquid used to be.